ma1co/Sony-PMCA-RE/README.md

 ## What about this repository? ##
 We replicated the server side of the Sony app store and created a Google appengine [website](https://sony-pmca.appspot.com/) for you to use it.
 This repository contains the source code.

+There is also `pmca.py`, a python script to communicate with your camera without the browser plugin.
+Run `pmca.py install --help` for more information.

 ## How does it all work? ##
 Since you asked, here are the juicy technical details: